bjornaa/ladim2/doc/source/grid_plugin.rst

 Grid plug-in
 ============

-Similar to the forcing plug-in, the grid plug-in is taylored for the particular ocean used for the forcing.
+Similar to the forcing plug-in, the grid plug-in is tailored for the particular ocean used for the forcing.
 It consist of a class named Grid.
 The class can live in the same module as the Forcing.